Expressions of Interest are now open for the 2022 City of Yarra Exhibition Program

 - Works of high quality and artistic merit presented in a professional manner.

-- Works that fit within the limitations of the exhibition spaces (Carlton Library Light Box submissions - responsive to the site and/or format of the light boxes).
+- Works that fit within the limitations of the exhibition spaces.

-- Carlton Library Light Box Program submissions only: Photographic, digital or other works that demonstrate suitability to the Duratrans medium and the illuminated aesthetic and display.
+- For Carlton Library Light Box submissions: Responsive to the site, a photographic, or digital medium/other work that demonstrate suitability to the Duratrans medium, the illuminated aesthetic and display (light box format).

-Richmond Town Hall, Fitzroy Library and Bargoonga Nganjin exhibitions are programmed for approximately 12 weeks duration.
+Richmond Town Hall, Fitzroy Library and Bargoonga Nganjin exhibitions are programmed for twelve weeks duration.
 A fee is paid to successful applicants to contribute towards the exhibition development and presentation costs.

 Exhibition spaces in these three venues are in high traffic areas.
-Richmond Town Hall hosts a broad range of functions and events in the evenings and Bargoonga Nganjin will be operating an ‘Open Library’ policy, extending library hours for unmanned, self-service access to facilities.
+Richmond Town Hall hosts a broad range of functions and events in the evenings.
 Although all care and consideration is given to the safety of the works on display, artists exhibit works at their own risk.
-Council takes no responsibility for any theft, loss or damage to artwork during transportation or display at all three venues and recommends that all exhibitors have artist insurance for the duration of their exhibition (including installation and dismantling) and for associated events, such as exhibition openings.
+Council takes no responsibility for any theft, loss, or damage to artwork during transportation or display at all three venues and recommends that all exhibitors have artwork insurance for the duration of their exhibition (including installation and dismantling) and for associated events, such as exhibition openings.

 As part of Council’s commitment to artists, the Arts and Cultural Services Unit will:

-- promote the exhibition in relevant Arts and Cultural Services promotional material and platforms;
+- promote the exhibition in relevant Arts and Cultural Services promotional material and platforms where opportunities are available.

-- provide advice and/or support in organising an exhibition opening (if applicable).
+- support an exhibition opening (if applicable), and

 Richmond Town Hall

-Richmond Town Hall, located at 333 Bridge Road, plays an important role in the delivery of services to the community.
+Richmond Town Hall, located at 333 Bridge Road, plays a key role in the delivery of services to the community.
 Members of our community attend the town hall for a variety of reasons including Council and community meetings, functions and on Council business.

 The exhibition spaces at Richmond Town Hall are on the upper floor and consist of three meeting rooms with alcoves and a corridor.
-The exhibition spaces at Richmond Town Hall can be viewed during business hours Monday to Friday from 9am – 5pm (ask for access at the reception) Please note: meeting rooms are only accessible when there are no meetings or other business taking place.
+The exhibition spaces at Richmond Town Hall can be viewed during business hours (ask for access at the reception).

-Three exhibitions will be selected for Fitzroy Library for a duration of 12 weeks each.
-Installation will be managed by the exhibiting individuals/groups unless requested otherwise, and access will be organised in coordination with Arts & Cultural Services and Yarra Libraries.
+Four exhibitions will be selected for Fitzroy Library for a duration of 12 weeks each.
+Installation will be managed by the exhibiting individuals/groups unless otherwise stated and technical support is requested.
+Access will be organised in coordination with Arts & Cultural Services and Yarra Libraries.

 A stipend of $650 will be provided to each selected artist/group to support an exhibition.
-The available spaces are February-May, August-October, November 2021–January 2022.
+The available spaces are February-April, May-July, August-October, November 2022–January 2023.

 Bargoonga Nganjin is located at 182 St Georges Rd, North Fitzroy.
 It includes a Library, Maternal and Child Heath Centre, community rooms and rooftop garden.

-Three exhibitions will be selected for Bargoonga Nganjin for a duration of 12 weeks each.
-The available spaces are February-May, August-November, November 2021– February 2022.
+Four exhibitions will be selected for Bargoonga Nganjin, each (bar one) for a duration of 12 weeks.
+The available spaces are Jan-Mar (8 weeks), June-Aug, Sept-November, November 2022– February 2023.

-Installation will be managed by the exhibiting individuals/groups unless otherwise negotiated and access will be organised in coordination with Arts & Cultural Services and Yarra Libraries.
+Installation will be managed by the exhibiting individuals/groups unless otherwise negotiated and technical support requested.
+Access will be organised in coordination with Arts & Cultural Services and Yarra Libraries.
 A stipend of $1000 will be provided to each selected artist/group to support an exhibition.

 Carlton Library Light Box Public Art Program

-Carlton Library is located on a busy, inner city street at 667 Rathdowne Street, North Carlton.
-It plays an important role in the delivery of services to the community and many members of our community, of all ages, frequent this important facility.
+Carlton Library is located on a busy, inner-city street at 667 Rathdowne Street, North Carlton.
+It plays a vital role in the delivery of services to the community and many members of our community, of all ages, frequent this important facility.

 The Carlton Library Light Box Public Art Program enhances the library’s profile and the surrounding streetscape, while also ensuring contemporary art is part of the everyday experience of our community and visitors to Yarra.
-Located on the south wall of the library, along Newry Street near the junction of Rathdowne Street, the light boxes are visible and illuminated during the evening hours from dusk.
+Located on the south wall of the library, along Newry Street near the junction of Rathdowne Street, they are visible and illuminated during the evening hours from dusk.

 Light Box Dimensions